Maramureș: History

 In ancient times, this area was settled by Celts, Dacians, Sarmatians, Germanic peoples and Akatziri.
 In the first century BC, it was part of the Dacian Kingdom under Burebista, while in the early Middle Ages, it was ruled by the Hunnic Empire, the Kingdom of the Gepids, the Kingdom of the Avars, the White Croatia, Hungarians and even the Kievan Rus'.

 The territory was part of the Kingdom of Hungary from the 11th century and was nominally divided between the Gyepű border region, comitatus of Szatmár and comitatus of Borsova.
-Later, the whole region was included in the comitatus of Máramaros.
 Initially, the Romanian inhabitants of the region were allowed to preserve their political organization, the Voivodeship of Maramureș, divided into many small autonomous areas.
 The King long struggled to convince the Voivodes to accept the title of Count, with the implied loss of independence in political and financial matters.
-During the Middle Ages, the people in many mountain villages, where each family by definition had a considerable domain, were called nameşi, meaning free peasants taking pride in their family.
+During the Middle Ages, the people in many mountain villages, where each family by definition had a considerable domain, were called nameși, meaning free peasants taking pride in their family.
 The origin of the word is disputed: in the Kingdom of Hungary, free people possessing land were called nemes in Hungarian.
 In Romanian neam means extended family, but this name's root is better explained as deriving from the Greek verb νέμω némō, meaning to divide something (mainly land) into parts and give it to νοµεῖς nomeîs (people with the right to use it, either to rent it or use it for free; singular νομεύς nomeús).
 The region was reorganized to Máramaros County in the 14th century.

-In the 16th century, the Kingdom of Hungary was invaded and all but destroyed by the Ottoman Empire, and the area came under administration of the semi-independent Ottoman Principality of Transylvania.
+In the 16th century, the Kingdom of Hungary was invaded by the Ottoman Empire, and the area came under administration of the semi-independent Ottoman Principality of Transylvania.
 Later (in the late 17th century) it came under the administration of the Habsburg monarchy (which became the Austrian Empire in 1804).
 During Habsburg administration, the region was initially part of the Partium lands of the Habsburg Principality of Transylvania, but was later (in 1732) transferred to the Habsburg Kingdom of Hungary.
 In 1867, the Austrian Empire was transformed into the dual monarchy of Austria-Hungary and the region was included in the Transleithanian or Hungarian part of the Monarchy.

-After the First World War, the region was divided between Romania and the Czechoslovakian region of Carpathian Ruthenia, with the border following that of the short-lived Hutsul Republic.
+After the First World War, the region was divided between Romania and the Czechoslovak region of Carpathian Ruthenia, with the border following that of the short-lived Hutsul Republic.
 In March 1939 Hungary annexed Carpathian Ruthenia and in August 1940 annexed the region of Northern Transylvania, which included southern Maramureș, from Romania; the territories remained under Hungarian control until 1944.
 After World War II, the southern section returned to Romania and is now part of Maramureș County; the northern section was incorporated into the Soviet Union as part of the Ukrainian SSR and is now part of Zakarpattia Oblast of independent Ukraine.